Family GOBIONIDAE Bleeker 1863 (Freshwater Gudgeons)

 Belligobio pengxianensis Luo, Le & Chen 1977 ensis, Latin suffix denoting place: Pengxian County, Sichuan Province, China, type locality

-Coreius Jordan & Starks 1905 etymology not explained, perhaps –ius (L.), pertaining to: Corea (alternate spelling of Korea), referring to two specimens of C. cetopsis collected at Chemulpo, South Korea, by Pierre Louis Jouy
+Coreius Jordan & Starks 1905 etymology not explained, perhaps –ius (L.), pertaining to: Corea (alternate spelling of Korea), referring to two specimens of C. cetopsis collected at Chemulpo (now Incheon), South Korea, by Pierre Louis Jouy

 Coreius cetopsis (Kner 1867) ceto-, from kḗtos (Gr. κῆτος), whale; ópsis (Gr. ὄψις), appearance, allusion not explained nor evident